 It’s not always possible to prevent allergy symptoms.
 Often, you can only treat symptoms as they arise.
-There are many prescription and over-the-counter options available, including:
+There are many prescription and over-the-counter (OTC) options available, including:

 Identifying substances that you are allergic to is a critical part of allergy treatment.
 This way, you can avoid them in the future.

 There are many different types of allergies, so ask your doctor about the best allergy tests for diagnosing your symptoms.
 Most often, allergists perform skin prick tests.
 These involve injecting tiny amounts of several common allergens to see if they provoke a reaction.
-Skin prick tests are different than allergy shots.
+Skin prick tests are different from allergy shots.